Regina 7.4 Calculation Engine

 static

-Returns a triangulation of the product M x I, where M is the given 3-manifold triangulation.
+Returns a triangulation of the product M × I, where M is the given 3-manifold triangulation.

 The boundary of this product will consist of two copies of M, both combinatorially isomorphic to the original triangulation.
 If n is the number of tetrahedra in M, then the first copy of M on the boundary is obtained by mapping vertices 0,1,2,3 of tetrahedron i of M to vertices 0,1,2,3 of pentachoron i, and the second copy is obtained by mapping vertices 0,1,2,3 of tetrahedron i of M to vertices 0,1,2,3 of pentachoron n+i.

-The product itself will contain 82 pentachora for each original tetrahedron of M, and will contain many internal vertices.
-It is highly recommended that you call Triangulation<4>::intelligentSimplify() afterwards if you do not need to preserve the combinatorial structure.
+The product is created as follows: for each original tetrahedron of M we build a tetrahedral prism containing 82 pentachora, and we then glue these prisms together in a manner that follows the gluings of the original tetrahedra.
+It is highly recommended that you call Triangulation<4>::simplify() afterwards if you do not need to preserve the combinatorial structure.

 Warning